 Certain cards, called monster enhancers, raise or lower the combat strength of individual monsters.
 (Penalties to monsters are still considered enhancers.)
-They also affect the number of Treasures the monsters are worth.
+They also affect the number of Treasures the monsters are worth, as noted at the bottom of their cards.
 Monster enhancers may be played by any player during any combat.